We're super excited to share more crafty DIY ideas with you.

 We left the original latches and rope handles on the ammo box.
 I think it adds to the rustic-ness and makes the cupboard look charming.
 What do you think?

 Have you upcycled ammo boxes before?
 I’d really love to hear what you did with them?
 We have three more in the garage and I need some inspiration.
-Wishing you a lovely week that’s filled with love.
+And as always wishing you a lovely week that’s filled with love.